What is eInvoicing?

 The ATO has also published a list of Australian accredited access point providers you may wish to partner with.

 Another option to enable your software for eInvoicing, is to become your own access point.
-To become eInvoicing enabled as an access point, you must complete accreditation.
-If you have already been accredited with a Peppol Authority in another jurisdiction, you can follow our streamlined process.
+To become eInvoicing enabled as an access point, you must complete the steps for either the Australian process for Australian Peppol Service Providers or internationally accredited access points.

 Once you have either partnered with an Australian accredited access point or your own built in access point, you may wish to be included in our list of eInvoicing-Ready software products by completing the eInvoicing–Ready assessment process.

 Types of eInvoicing-Ready software products include, but are not limited to Enterprise Resource Planning, business accounting products, accounts payable and/or accounts receivable products, and practice management products.